mrcoliva/gymkit/gym/README.rst

   real-time, unless `write_upon_reset=True` is passed.
 - 2016-05-28: For controlled reproducibility, envs now support seeding (cf #91 and #135).
 The monitor records which seeds are used.
-We will soon add seed information to the display on the scoreboard.
+We will soon sum_of seed information to the display on the scoreboard.